MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/includes/quickstarts/visual-search-client-library-csharp.md

 ---
 title: Bing Visual Search C# client library quickstart
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Searech Services
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.topic: include
-ms.date: 03/26/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 Use this quickstart to begin getting image insights from the Bing Visual Search service, using the C# client library.
 While Bing Visual Search has a REST API compatible with most programming languages, the client library provides an easy way to integrate the service into your applications.
 The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/BingSearchv7/BingVisualSearch).